pwdd/pwdd.github.io/_posts/2016-10-05-tail-recursion-in-scala.md

 @tailrec
 def factorial(number:Int) : Int = {
   if (number == 1) 1
   else number * factorial (number - 1)
 }

 factorial(5)
 // <console>: error: could not optimize @tailrec annotated method factorial: it contains a recursive call not in tail position
 //            else number * factorial (number - 1)
 //                        ^
 ```

-The error shows that the `factorial` function does not have a recursive call at the end: it does not only call a function, but it also makes a multiplication with the result of the call to that function.
+The error shows that the `factorial` function does not have a tail recursive call at the end.
 If we had not used the `@tailrec` annotation, we would get a `StackOverflow` error when trying to use the function on big numbers.